 Whisk the cornstarch with about ¼ cup of room temperature coconut milk until completely dissolved.
 Set aside.

-Add the remaining coconut milk to a small saucepan along with C&H® Golden Brown Sugar and salt.
+Add the remaining coconut milk to a small saucepan along with C&H® Light Brown Sugar and salt.
 Cook over medium heat, stirring frequently until the sugar dissolves completely and the mixture starts to simmer.

 Drizzle the cornstarch mixture into the simmering coconut milk, stirring constantly.
 Continue to cook for another 2 - 3 minutes until the sauce starts to thicken.
 Take it off the heat and allow it to cool.
 The sauce will thicken further as it cools.